robin-rpr/latencymon/README.md

 In all references to LatencyMON, please be sure to use the correct name of the tool.
 When sharing a link to a LatencyMON instance or an image of the tool on social media, please include the hashtag #LatencyMON.
 It is also important to ensure that the LatencyMON and RIPE Atlas watermarks are always visible.

+[RIPE Atlas](https://atlas.ripe.net) for providing the latency data.

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Authors

 See the [AUTHORS](./AUTHORS) file for a list of contributors.
-Acknowledgments

-- [RIPE Atlas](https://atlas.ripe.net) for providing the latency data.